-New Directions in Molecular Scattering Faraday Discussion
+New directions in molecular scattering Faraday Discussion

 8 May 2024 11:00 - 10 May 2024 13:00, Edinburgh, United Kingdom

-Phishing Warning
+Phishing warning

-We are aware that some speakers and delegates have been approached by companies claiming to operate on behalf of the Royal Society of Chemistry to book their travel and accommodation for our conferences.
-Please note that whilst we do sometimes work with accommodation providers in order to facilitate hotel bookings, they would never approach you in the first instance.
-Details of accommodation providers that we are working with are in the ‘accommodation’ section of this webpage.
-If you are unsure about an e-mail / phone call you receive, please contact us and do not provide any credit card details or personal information.
+Please be aware that the Royal Society of Chemistry will never ask you to register for an event, or to book accommodation, by phone or email.
+Registrations for RSC events are handled via our usual online booking system.
+Whilst we do sometimes work with accommodation providers in order to facilitate hotel bookings, they would never approach you in the first instance.
+If we are working with accommodation providers for this event, their contact details will be in the ‘Accommodation’ section of this webpage.
+If you are unsure if an email regarding event registration or accommodation has come from us please contact us and do not provide any credit card details or personal information.
+All official RSC emails end with “@rsc.org” only.

 Introduction